-Components of gas turbines for power generation are significant larger in size compared to the ones of jet engines.
+Components of gas turbines for power generation are significantly larger compared to the ones of jet engines.

 But the thermal and mechanical loads on the components are very similar.
 The hot gas path components also require

-the use of high temperature stable materials.
-This materials are nickel-base alloys, so called Super Alloys, very hard to machine, especially with conventional (substractive) machining.
+the use of high-temperature stable materials.
+These materials are nickel-based alloys, so-called Super Alloys, very hard to machine, especially with conventional (subtractive) machining.

-Additive Manufacturing technologies allow completely new design approaches.
-Thin walled components with internal cooling channels and turbolators, to reduce the consumption cooling air, allow to operate the turbine at higher temperatures and increase their efficiency.
+Additive Manufacturing technologies allow entirely new design approaches.
+Thin-walled components with internal cooling channels and turbolators, to reduce the consumption cooling air, allow to operate the turbine at higher temperatures and increase their efficiency.